paul-wolf/yewdoc-client/readme.md

   than to carry out local encryption/decryption operations.

-* If you use the remote service and you have made changes in the past, your history on the remote service may still contain unencrypted history of changes.
+* If you use the remote service and you have made changes in the past, your history of changes on the remote service will be deleted for a document that you encrypt locally.
+This is to prevent unintentially leaving unencrypted information on the remote that you think is not available.

 * If you call the decrypt operation on an encrypted file, it encrypts it again.
 You'll need to decrypt twice (as many times as you